 - A patient questionnaire.
 You’ll be asked a series of questions that help your healthcare provider assess the number and severity of painful areas on your body.
 You’ll also be asked questions that help assess the severity of symptoms such as fatigue, sleep problems, comprehension problems, and more

 Even though healthcare providers are still learning about fibromyalgia and what causes the condition, it’s important to know that there is a set of standards for diagnosing it.
-If you’ve been unable to pinpoint the root of your chronic pain in the past, you should consider talking with your healthcare professional about fibromyalgia.
+If you’ve been unable to pinpoint the root of your chronic pain in the past, consider talking with your healthcare professional about fibromyalgia.
 After all, the first step toward managing any chronic pain condition, including fibromyalgia, is getting the right diagnosis.

-Andrew G. Clair, PhD was previously a Senior Director within Medical Affairs at Pfizer.
+Andrew G. Clair, PhD was Senior Director within Medical Affairs during his time at Pfizer Inc.